Claims of Bad Faith Expulsion of a Member

 Direct Member Against Member Lawsuits and Litigation

 As you have gathered from this page, Members can protect their ownership rights by bringing legal action.
-This legal action may relate to the rights the member has by law including contract rights relating to their shares, statutory rights granted by the legislature, rights relating to the receipt of dividends, and rights relating to the examination of the company’s books and records.
+This legal action may relate to the rights the member has by law, including contract rights regarding their shares, statutory rights granted by the legislature, rights to receive dividends, and rights to examine the company’s books and records.
 In addition, members have a cause of action if they are prevented from voting at the member’s meeting in proportion to the number of certificates they own.

 NJ Courts: Protectors of LLC’s During Times of Uncertainty and Disagreement

 Did you know that New Jersey Courts are often called upon to protect companies during periods of controversy and conflict?
-Under NJ Law, the Courts have a wide range of powers to ensure the best interests of the company are protected.
+Under NJ Law, the Courts have a wide range of powers to ensure the company’s best interests are protected.
 A Chancery Judge is often in charge of deciding what powers to use.
 The following are some of the powers available to the court:

 Appointment of a Receiver

-Arguably the broadest power available to the Courts is the power to appoint a receiver to oversee a company during a time of controversy.
+Arguably, the broadest power available to the Courts is the power to appoint a receiver to oversee a company during a time of controversy.
 When a court is presented with evidence of gross and/or fraudulent mismanagement, gross abuse of trust, or a violation of a fiduciary duty by those with significant decision-making powers (such as board members, officers, directors, etc.), they often choose to appoint a receiver to oversee the company throughout the controversy.
-There are two basic types of receivers that courts may choose from to appoint: The statutory receiver and the custodial receiver.
-What type of receiver is appointed by the Courts depends on the unique situation that the company is in.
+There are two basic types of receivers that courts may appoint: statutory receivers and custodial receivers.
+The type of receiver appointed by the Courts depends on the company’s unique situation.

 The Statutory Receiver